JustMrNone/ClockWise/Tailwind.md

 * * * * *

 That's it!
 Now Tailwind CSS is fully integrated with your Django project, and you can start using its utility classes in your templates.

+Note: To ensure proper functionality, place the Tailwind CSS file within your main styles directory and ensure it is referenced at the top of your CSS link hierarchy.